Quick summary

 Addressing broken links is crucial for maintaining a seamless browsing experience for website visitors and search engine crawlers.

-Broken links can frustrate users, leading to dissatisfaction and potentially driving them away from the site.
+Broken links can frustrate users and drive them away from the site.

-Moreover, from an SEO perspective, broken links can negatively impact a website’s search engine rankings, affecting its visibility and credibility.
+From an SEO perspective, broken links can negatively impact a website’s search engine rankings and credibility.

 SEO Implications